We agree that using an electron microscope on patients isn’t a good idea but the advances in hand held devices are

 Our London Clinic

 As with any scientific instrument, dedicated training and experience help greatly.
-The skin cancer consultants at both our London clinics are experts in the field of dermoscopy.
+The skin cancer consultants at our London clinic are experts in the field of dermoscopy.

 This is a quite specific skill, beyond the remit of general dermatology, or skin cancer care.
 The objective being to improve diagnosis, rather than just improve the view of your skin.